gudiom/ESP32-Cam-LED-web-control/README.md

 http://ipcam/ledoff

 Then the GPIO4 will set to HIGH or LOW and a simple JSON output with LED:true or LED:false is generated.
 It's not pretty but it works.
+GPIO4 should only be responsible for the LED when no SD card is insert.
+I have never worked with the intern sd card slot until now.

 Changes were made only to app_httpd.cpp